Cosmo-Tech/cosmotech-api-javascript-client/docs/ScenariorunApi.md

 > deleteHistoricalDataOrganization(organizationId)

-Delete all historical ScenarioRuns in the Organization
+Delete all historical ScenarioRuns in the database

 ### Example